Vicky1jat/MindEase/README.md

-# 🧠 MindMate – Your Personal Companion for Mental Well-being.
+# 🧠 MindEase – Your Personal Companion for Mental Well-being.

 **MindMate** is a locally hosted mental health chatbot designed to provide supportive, context-aware responses to questions related to emotional well-being, stress, anxiety, depression, therapy, and more.
 It uses Retrieval-Augmented Generation (RAG) to reference preloaded mental health resources like therapy manuals, CBT/DBT guides, and psychology texts — ensuring reliable and private responses without an internet connection.